 - Formulations: As the science evolves, the basic nutritional requirements may (will) change, and therefore, the product itself may need to change.
 This is more than a “brand extension” strategy (e.g. new flavors and package configurations).

 - Key messaging: Again, this is different than “early adopter” versus “laggard” messaging strategies, as language around “Keto” changes, packaging and marketing language also will need to evolve.
 Consumers (whatever their “lifecycle stage”) are likely to be confused by changes in dietary advice.

-Doesn’t that sound like 4Ps (Product, Price, Place, and Promotion) of the marketing mix?
+Doesn’t that sound like the 4Ps (Product, Price, Place, and Promotion) of the marketing mix?
 It should.
-It is the core principals of Marketing 101 that are better guidance for our entrepreneur than the Diffusion of Innovations framework.
+It is the core principles of Marketing 101 that are better guidance for our entrepreneur than the Diffusion of Innovations framework.
 Entrepreneurs must maintain flexibility in their marketing mix to respond to innovation/adoptee feedback cycles, many of which can happen with blinding speed and unpredictability.

-Following an innovation is like weather in Minnesota.
+Following an innovation is like the weather in Minnesota.
 If you don’t like it, wait a few minutes.
 It’ll change.

 Stop equating innovation with a single technology.
 Start accepting that multiple behaviors compete to solve the same underlying need.

 To this point, even though we’ve used different words (behavior in place of innovation and adoption in place of diffusion), we’re still assuming that people adopt one behavior to satisfy one need.

 - How do you get around?
 Adopt the automobile.

 - How do you keep food cold and fresh?
 Adopt the refrigerator.